drug-design/course/docs/chapters/conformational-analysis-examples.md

 ### Mono-Substituted Cyclohexanes

-The equatorial conformer is preferred because of the strong van der Waals repulsions that exist in the axial conformer.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis-examples/mono-substituted-cyclohexanes-fb3796d2'><i class='fa fa-play' aria-hidden='true'></i></button>The equatorial conformer is preferred because of the strong van der Waals repulsions that exist in the axial conformer.
 The greater the size of the substituent, the higher the difference of energy between the two forms.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.